Get Started With Workflows

 - Automatic workflows are always on, running in the background.
 They check new and existing conversations for matching conditions, then carry out one or more specified actions automatically.
 An automatic workflow will only run on a conversation one time to avoid the workflow running based on its own actions.
 Automatic Workflows has more information on how to manage your automatic workflows and some inspirational ideas for their use.

 - Manual workflows run on your command.
 When you apply a manual workflow, Help Scout performs all actions in one fell swoop.
 Look for the lightning bolt icon to run a manual workflow.
 A manual workflow will apply any time it is run, even if it has been applied previously.
 See Manual Workflows for the specifics on managing these and inspiration for how they can be useful for your team.

 Note: By default, only Administrators and Account Owners can create and manage workflows.
 If you want all of your Users to manage workflows as well, change that permission from the Company settings page.

-Head to Manage > Mailbox(es) > Your Mailbox > Workflows or open your mailbox and click the gear icon to open Settings and select Workflows.
+Head to Manage > Inbox(es) > Your Inbox > Workflows or open your inbox and click the gear icon to open Settings and select Workflows.
 Click New Workflow.

 Give your workflow a name and select